Tax included and shipping calculated at checkout

 With Mortimer's support and funding from Flemish and French sources, Isabella assembled a small invasion force.
 In September 1326, they landed near Ipswich, England.
 Edward's regime crumbled rapidly; many nobles defected to Isabella, seeing her as a restorer of order.
 Edward and the Despensers fled westward.
 Hugh Despenser the Younger was captured and executed gruesomely at Hereford in November 1326.

 Edward was apprehended near Llantrisant, Wales.
 In January 1327, Parliament deposed him, the first formal deposition of an English king since the Norman Conquest.
-Edward abdicated in favor of his son, who became Edward III on February 1, 1327.
+Edward abdicated in favour of his son, who became Edward III on 1 February 1327.
 Isabella and Mortimer assumed control as regents during the young king's minority.

 Regency and Downfall

-Isabella's regency (1327-1330) addressed immediate crises.
+Isabella's regency (1327 to 1330) addressed immediate crises.
 She negotiated the Treaty of Northampton (1328) with Scotland, recognising Robert the Bruce's kingship and ending open warfare, though unpopular among English nobles who viewed it as a surrender.
 She also secured papal recognition for Edward III's rule.

 In October 1330, the 18-year-old Edward III orchestrated a coup at Nottingham Castle.
 Mortimer was arrested and hanged for treason.
 Isabella avoided severe punishment, perhaps due to her son's affection or her status as queen mother.
 She was retired with a substantial income to Castle Rising in Norfolk, where she lived quietly, devoting herself to piety, family visits, and charitable works.